WMD-group/MacroDensity/JOSSpaper/JOSSpaper.md

 # MacroDensity

-``MacroDensity`` is a set of Python modules developed to read and analyse electrostatic potentials and electron density data from electronic structure calculations derived from Density Functional Theory (DFT).
-The package allows users to read from VASP LOCPOT [@vasp], CHGCAR files, FHI-AIMS [@fhi_aims] , *.cube file, and GULP *.out file and format the data into physically meaningful quantities, which can then be plotted for user interpretation.
+``MacroDensity`` is a set of Python modules developed to read and analyse electrostatic potentials and electron density data from electronic structure calculations derived from Density Functional Theory (DFT) [@Kohn:1996].
+The package allows users to read from VASP LOCPOT [@vasp], CHGCAR files, FHI-AIMS [@fhi_aims] , *.cube file, and GULP *.out files and format the data into physically meaningful quantities, which can then be plotted for user interpretation.

-The package formats datasets containing information about a system's lattice parameters electron density, and electrostatic potentials. ``MacroDensity`` contains some high-level tools and functions to calculate and plot the planar and macroscopic average (as defined in Jackson's Electrodynamics [@Jackson:1999]).
+The package formats datasets containing information about a system's lattice parameters electron density, and electrostatic potentials. ``MacroDensity`` contains some high-level tools and functions to calculate and plot the planar and macroscopic average (as defined in Jackson's Electrodynamics [@Jackson:2003]).
 The determination of the lattice vector settings and how the macroscopic averaging is calculated in this package is best described from the work of
-@Baldereschi:1998.
+@Peressi:1998.

 ``MacroDensity`` can also calculate and plot the localised potential around a certain atomic nucleus of a system.
-The approach to calculating this on site (Hartree) potential is similar to calculating the Madelung potential. this is useful for electron energy level predictions [@aron:2014].
+The approach to calculating this on site (Hartree) potential is similar to calculating the Madelung potential. this is useful for electron energy level predictions [@Walsh:2013].

 In addition, the spherical average around a user defined point within the system can be calculated using the package.
 Calculations and averaging of this average at different points in space can be used to quantify the valence band and conduction band positions relative ot this average.